Exercise 6: FORMS

 - Create a project folder named "Ex6"

-- Create One HTML page
+- Create One HTML document

 - Use all the different kinds of form input types in one form.

 - Make up your own creative content.
+Pick a topic and have all the questions relate to that topic.

 - Use CSS for styling